Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 - Role: grants permissions to do a set of tasks
 - Role Group: a set of roles that enable users to do their jobs across compliance solutions in the compliance portal

-You add users to role groups, and role groups contain multiple roles, with each role having a set of permissions.
+You add users to role groups.
+Role groups contain multiple roles, with each role having a set of permissions.
 ![](img/20230549-034923.png)

 You can create new role groups but you cannot create new roles.
+To make things confusing, there are roles with the same name as role groups.
+For example, the Security Administrator role group contains the Security Administrator role, among other roles.

 The **Permissions** tab lists role groups.
 To view the Permissions tab, you need to be an admin.
 Specifically, you need to be assigned the **Role Management** role, and that role is assigned only to the **Organization Management** role group by default.
 The **Role Management** role also allows you to view, create, and modify role groups.